In this guest post, we look how companies can use welcome emails to drive customer loyalty and trust. Hugh Beaulac from MC2 explains.

 Since 74% of people expect to receive a welcome email immediately after subscribing to the brand’s email list, it’s a great way to personalize the customer journey and deliver a positive customer experience.

-So, wouldn’t it be great if you could drive customer retention and trust with welcome emails?
+So, wouldn’t it be great if you could drive customer retention and build trust in ecommerce with welcome emails?
 Here are four welcome email ideas to give a try: